Table Of Contents

 17 Best Practices To Optimize Your Cloud Costs

-Follow these best practices to create a cloud cost optimization strategy that links costs to specific business activities so you can tell who, what, why, and how you are spending your cloud budget.
+Follow these best practices to create a cloud cost optimization strategy that links costs to specific business activities.
+This will allow you to tell who, what, why, and how you are spending your cloud budget.

-That cost visibility will then empower you to make trade-offs or pull strings so that you can allocate more to cloud resources with higher ROI and reduce unnecessary costs — or to eliminate cloud waste to the bare minimum.
+Cost visibility will then empower you to make trade-offs or pull strings so that you can allocate more to cloud resources with higher ROI and reduce unnecessary costs — or eliminate cloud waste to the bare minimum.

 1. Set up your account for monitoring